bc3tech/docgpt/README.md

 The code fix also reacts to the built-in XML Documentation diagnostic ([CS1591](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/compiler-messages/cs1591))

-> Note: If you'd rather not have the diagnostic fire, you can disable it in your editorconfig, global suppression file, or inline.
+> Note: If you'd rather not have the diagnostic fire, you can disable it in your .editorconfig, global suppression file, or inline.
 Then, you can use the refactor (will only fix a single member at a time) to generate documentation.

 ![DEMO](docs/img/demo.gif) ([demo video](docs/img/demo.mp4))

 ## Notes

 Sending code to GPT can *very* quickly run into token throttling based on endpoint/account configurations.
-Additionally, please be conscious of the fact that you are very often charged **per token** sent to the API.
+Additionally, please be conscious of the fact that you are charged **per token** sent to the API.
 Sending large code files to the API can quickly run up a large bill.

-Using the code fixer in a "fix all" scenario results in numerous back-to-back calls to the GPT endpoint.
-This can request-based throttling.
+Using the code fixer in a "fix all" scenario results in numerous back-to-back calls to the defined endpoint.
+This can result in request-based throttling.
 If you encounter this, please try again in a few minutes.

 ## FAQ